Hands on laptop keyboard writing duplicate content

 How much duplicate content is acceptable?

-While there’s no strict percentage, it’s best to minimize duplicate content as much as possible.
+While there’s no strict percentage, aim for under 10% content similarity on core pages to maintain unique value signals.
+Up to 20-30% similarity may be tolerable if properly canonicalized, but it’s best to minimize duplicate content as much as possible.
 Focus on creating unique, valuable content for each page on your site.

 Will Google penalize my site for duplicate content?

 Google rarely penalizes sites for duplicate content unless it’s clear that the duplication is malicious or spammy.
-However, even unintentional duplication can harm your rankings.
+However, even unintentional duplication can harm your rankings by causing indexing confusion and diluting your site’s authority.
+The impact is typically ranking suppression rather than manual penalties.

 How can I check my site for duplicate content?